Weigh Station Rules: Everything You Need to Know

 Virtual Weigh Stations

-Yes, with everything else being virtual nowadays, there are virtual weigh stations.
+With the increase in technology in the trucking industry, your weigh-ins can now be done virtually!
 These types of weigh stations use a weigh-in-motion system.
 This system provides information on vehicle records and weight without stopping the truck and interrupting traffic flow.

 A virtual weigh station will provide real-time weighing of a commercial vehicle by determining the vehicle’s gross weight based on the number of axles, their weight, and spacing.